Irish reporters ask Trump why he’s golfing in Ireland instead of attending NYC civil rape trial

 Meantime in New York, the former president’s lawyers informed the judge presiding over Carroll’s sexual battery and defamation lawsuit that they would not be putting on a defense case.

 Trump’s legal team had included him and a psychiatrist on their witness list.
 But on Wednesday, they said the doctor could no longer make it, with the judge telling jurors they could have the case early next week.
-Trump’s lawyer Joe Tacopina told the court Monday that he wouldn’t be coming.
+Trump’s lawyer Joe Tacopina told the court Monday that the former president wouldn’t be coming.

 Jurors have heard testimony from Carroll and two other women accusing Trump of sexually assaulting them in random attacks and disparaging their looks when they came forward.
 Trump denies all wrongdoing.